Renardjojo/Interresting-Cpp-Pattern/README.md

 - [Phantom](##_Phantom: "Phantom pattern")
 - [Template expression (WIP)](##_Template_expression: "Template expression")
 - [Familly generator](##_Familly_generator: "Familly generator")

 ## Bool wrapping:
 ### Brief :
+Must we use Array of struct or struct of array ?
+Struct of array should be better option for system that must be upgrade like Mesh (position/Uv/normal or Position/Color/normal ?)
+### Sources :
+- https://www.bfilipek.com/2014/04/flexible-particle-system-container.html : Great article about particle system that use example of AoS confronting to SoA

+## Bool wrapping:
+### Brief :